Authentication

 }

 This will cause Zero to disconnect from zero-cache and the connection status will change to needs-auth.
-You can then re-authenticate the user and call zero.connection.connect() to reconnect to zero-cache:
+For cookie auth, refresh the cookie and call zero.connection.connect().
+For token auth, fetch a new token and call zero.connection.connect({auth: newToken}).

 function NeedsAuthDialog() {